 Tritium refers to the naturally occurring radioactive isotope of hydrogen.
 Due to the low energy of the electron produced during β-decay and the comparatively short half-life, tritium is used as a preferred labeling substance.

 Within the framework of the Research Training Group GRK 2721 "Hydrogen Isotopes 123H" (Project ID 443871192), funded by the German Research Foundation (DFG), the miniaturization of scintillation measurement for the detection of tritium compounds is investigated.
-The main goals are to reduce the use of radioactive substances and toxic scintillation fluids, to handle them safely, and to couple them to microreactors and chip HPLC systems.
+The main goals are reducing the amounts of radioactive substances and toxic scintillation fluids, handling them safely, and coupling the analysis platform to microreactors and chip HPLC systems.

 Supervising PhD student(s)